t-d-k/LibreCrypt/docs/FAQ.md

 *A:* 	There is no mistake.

-The normal way to attack encryption like this is to do a 'dictionary' attack that consists of trying many keyphrases automatically. this is because the keyphrase is normally the weakest part of the cypher. in order for the keyphrase to be as strong as the rest of the encryption, it has to have at least as much information content as the 'key' used internally ([*](#pass_note)).
+The normal way to attack encryption like this is to do a 'dictionary' attack that consists of trying many keyphrases automatically.
+This is because the keyphrase is normally the weakest part of the cypher. in order for the keyphrase to be as strong as the rest of the encryption, it has to have at least as much information content as the 'key' used internally ([*](#pass_note)).
 The information content of normal English text is about [1.1](http://pit-claudel.fr/clement/blog/an-experimental-estimation-of-the-entropy-of-english-in-50-lines-of-python-code/) bits per character (including spaces), so for 256 bits it needs to be about 224 characters long or about 45 words.
 For comparison, the previous sentence contains 168 characters.

 Using special characters and misspellings increases the information content slightly but not as much as you may think, and reduces the memorability/bit ratio.